fsharp/fslang-design/RFCs/FS-1053-span.md

   In practice 2, 3 and 4 don't deeply affect the correctness of F# code, they just means that you can trick the compiler into thinking that a `let x = S(...)` binding for such an "odd" struct is immutable when it is actually mutable.
 This is not normally a problem in practice.

-  For (4) I'm not sure if we will be able to make a change to make the `this` parameter be `readonly`.
+  For (4) we make a breaking change to make the `this` parameter be `readonly` when the struct type has no mutable fields or sub-structures.
 We might start to emit a warning on wholesale replacement.

+# Unresolved questions
+[unresolved]: #unresolved-questions

 * There are a set of questions about how many of the constraints/conditions we check for new declarations of byref structs and explicit uses of `IsReadOnly` etc.

 * Currently in the prototype, adding IsReadOnly to a struct is unchecked - it is an assertion that the struct can be regarded as immutable, and thus defensive copies do not need to be taken when calling operations.
 For your examples the attribute doesn't make any difference (with or without the PR) as the compiler has already assumed the structs to be immutable (since it doesn't know about this <- x "wholesale replacement").
 With the prototype PR, a mutable struct declared ReadOnly will be treated as if it is immutable, and non defensive copies will be taken.

-* The main niggles left to sort out are indeed about readonly references, also ref this extension members.

-* Should implicit-dereference apply when calling arbitrary let-bound functions.
-We don't normally apply this kind of implicit rule for calling such functions, it's not clear we should do it.

 * Unfortunately F# doesn't compile
 ```
 type DateTime with
     member x.Foo() = ...
 ```
 as a "byref this" extension member where `x` is a readonly reference.
 If it did writing performant extension members for F# struct types would be very easy.
-Perhaps we should allow this
+Perhaps we should allow somthing like this

 ```
 type DateTime with
-    [<IsReadOnly>]
-    member x.Foo() = ...
+    member (x : inref<T>).Foo() = ...
 ```
 If we support "byref this" C#-style extension members then you can do it, but not for extension properties etc.

-* ref readonly return / ref readonly locals.
-F# must at least be able to define ref readonly return methods

-* C# also added a new modifier beside out and ref: in, it acts the same as ref but ensure that the callee can't reassign the ref to a new value.

-* C# `in` parameters get `modreq` when used on virtual signatures, which The F# compiler may or may not cope with, we need to check:
+* C# `in` parameters get `modreq` when used on virtual signatures.
+Test that the F# compiler cope with this, and emits it where needed, we need to check:

 ```
 instance void  V([in] int32& modreq([mscorlib]System.Runtime.InteropServices.InAttribute) a) cil managed